Research Topic: Keywords

 4. Confidential Letter of Recommendation

-A letter from a Penn faculty member who is familiar with your proposed research is required.
+A letter from the Penn faculty member who has formally agreed to act as your project advisor and is familiar with your proposed research is required.
 Letters must be submitted via Interfolio by the March 20 deadline.

 5. Executive Board Applicants Only